 🔍 Note: Missing special symbols?
 In most situations, the system will default to the widely-used UTF-8 encoding-system, which covers just about every possible symbol.
 If your files use a different encoding, you may find some lettes - such as letters or accents unique to your language - being replaced with question-marks or random ASCII-symbols.
 This can generally be addressed by manually changing the Encoding to '1252' - another popular option, which covers all but the most rarely-used and archaic symbols.

 In simplest terms, this setting ensures the system will tolerate outright missing columns in updates.
 It doesn't apply to any columns marked as Mandatory, as mentioned above, nor any that are considered Required by your selected Schema.
 Finally, if you use a column as a Filter during the Transform & Map stage, it will need to be present on every update.
-Outside of these specifics, the 'Ignore missing columns' toggle will allow for partial data to be inserted into the system without promting errors.
+Outside of these specifics, the 'Ignore missing columns' toggle will allow for partial data to be inserted without prompting errors, by simply using the Append-option during the Transform & Map step.

 5. Transform & Map